PeteHaitch/methtuple/README.md

   --version             show program's version number and exit
 ```

-__TODO: bismarkify.py usage__

 Examples
 =============
 __TODO__

-Limitations
+Limitations and notes
 =============
-__TODO__
-__comethylation.py__
+`comethylation.py` was designed to work with Bismark and with data generated from the standard directional bisulfite-sequencing protocol.
+These are current limitations and their status:
 * Only works natively with data aligned with the Bismark mapping software.
+I am writing a helper script so that data aligned with other popular aligners may be processed with `comethylation.py`.
 * Can only process _directional_ (aka _2-strand_ or _Lister protocol_) bisulfite-sequencing data.
 It will not work with _non-directional_ (aka _4-strand_ or _Cokus protocol_) bisulfite-sequencing data, nor will it work with PBAT data.
-* Will skip paired-end reads where either mate is unmapped.
+This is a low priority for me since most data is generated from the directional protocol.
 * Will skip any read containing an indel.
 It is difficult, although not impossible, to assign coordinates to a cytosine within an indel.
 To avoid this complication, `comethylation.py` currently skips any reads containing an indel.
 This may be fixed in future releases.
-* May not work with soft-clipped reads.
-Some aligners, such as Bowtie2 and BWA` will soft-clip reads in order to produce a better alignment.
+I aim to improve the handling of indels in the next release.
 * The `--oldBismark` option is a bit crude.
-Specifically it assumes there are no '/' characters in the read names (`QNAME`) and that he SAM/BAM has not been processed with any other programs, e.g. Picard's MarkDuplicates, that might change the `FLAG` field.
+Specifically, it assumes that there are no '/' characters in the read names (`QNAME`) and that he SAM/BAM has not been processed with any other programs, e.g. Picard's MarkDuplicates, that might change the `FLAG` field.
+I am happy to improve this if requested.

+__Other notes__
 * Bismark always sets the mapping quality (`mapQ`) as the value 255, which means unavailable.
-Thus the `--minMapQ` option will not have any effect.
+Thus the `--minMapQ` option will not have any effect for Bismark data.
-*
+* There may be odd results for soft-clipped reads.
+This is not a problem for data aligned with Bismark because it does not allow soft-clipping.
+* Will skip paired-end reads where either mate is unmapped.

 Questions
 =============